Kōnosu: History

 In ancient times, the area around Kōnosu was the center of Musashi Province and there are many kofun burial mounds.
 The area was a favored falconry site by the Tokugawa shoguns during the Edo period and was also the location of Kōnosu-shuku, a post station on the Nakasendō highway.

 The town of Kōnosu was created within Kitaadachi District, Saitama with the establishment of the modern municipalities system on April 1, 1889.
 On July 1, 1954, Kōnosu annexed the neighboring villages of Mida, Tamamiya, Mamuro and Kasahara (from Kitasaitama District).
 On September 30, 1954 Kōnosu annexed the village of Jōkō, and was elevated to city status.
 On October 1, 2005 the villages of Kawasato and Fukiage were also annexed.

 Government

 Kōnosu has a mayor-council form of government with a directly elected mayor and a unicameral city council of 26 members.
 Kōnosu contributes two members to the Saitama Prefectural Assembly.
 In terms of national politics, the city is divided between the Saitama 6th district and Saitama 12th district of the lower house of the Diet of Japan.

 Economy

 Plastics and electronic components manufacturing are the largest industries in Kōnosu.
 Flower gardening and rice cultivation are also popular, and Kōnosu is also the main production center for traditional dolls used in the Hinamatsuri festival.
-The city is also increasing becoming a commuter town for the Tokyo Metropolis.
+The city is also increasingly becoming a commuter town for the Tokyo Metropolis.